Free reed aerophone: History

-First use in America
+Free reed aerophones in the United States

 In the United States, organ builder William M. Goodrich is often claimed to have invented the free reed.
 He tells that he worked in 1810 to 1812 with Johann Nepomuk Mälzel's Pan Harmonicon that was sent to Boston and then exhibited in several towns.
-Märzel had a very good relationship to Vogler while in Europe so his Pan Harmonicon used free reeds.
+Mälzel had a very good relationship to Vogler while in Europe so his Pan Harmonicon used free reeds.
 It is not known with certainty whether Mälzel was personally in America around 1811.
 What is clear is that he arrived New York on February 7, 1826, which might have been either his first or his second visit to the New World.
 He also visited Boston around that time.